 Take a Submarine Adventure

 The kids and probably the adults are going to love the experience of taking a ride in a submarine.
-The vessel follows stringent international safety standards making a fantastic adventure for the whole family and it’s fully air-conditioned.
-Jump on board a boat at the beachfront village of Amuk and you will travel a short distance before hoping on board the submarine.
-Once on board you will travel to depths of up to 30 meters where you will witness abundant marine life and maybe encounter a diver swimming with the tropical fish on your journey.
+The vessel follows stringent international safety standards making it a fantastic adventure for the whole family and it’s fully air-conditioned.
+Jump onboard a boat at the beachfront village of Amuk and you will travel a short distance before hopping on board the submarine.
+Once onboard you will travel to depths of up to 30 meters where you will witness abundant marine life and maybe encounter a diver swimming with the tropical fish on your journey.

 Climb Mount Agung

 Mount Agung or Gunung Agung in Bahasa Indonesia is a majestic volcanic mountain close to Candidasa and the highest point on the whole island at 3000 meters.
 The trek will normally begin at around 2am so you will reach the peak to witness a truly amazing sunrise.
 Before taking on the challenge make sure you are fully aware of your current physical condition, the second and third stages of the climb are quite physically demanding and remember your hiking in the dark and probably on very little sleep.
 But once you’re at the summit you will have a huge sense of achievement, an amazing experience to share with family and friends.